 Maximum Depth of Decks: Decks may extend up to 12 feet from the home’s rear wall, plus up to a 4’x4’ landing for stairs.

 All decks must be open projections on 3 sides and may not have a roof of any kind or be enclosed.
+Wood lattices with at least 2” squares are generally permitted to be installed on the sides of elevated decks to enable limited privacy and/or plant growth.
+Solid or spaced boards/fences are not permitted.
+Lattices cannot exceed six feet in height measured from the floor of the deck.

 Lattices under the deck are permitted but not encouraged as it has been found that they promote pest harborages.